How To Record The Employee Retention Credit In Financial Statements

 We’ll take a look at how to record the credit if you claimed it on your original return, received the credit as a refund, or are waiting on your refund.
 We’ll also discuss when you should hire an accountant or tax professional.

-Whether you still need to apply for the ERC or you are wanting to learn how to calculate your potential refund for the ERC, we are here to help.
+Whether you still need to apply for the ERC or you want to learn how to calculate your potential refund for the ERC, we are here to help.
 Keep reading to learn more about how to record the ERC in accounting software and financial statements.

 Table of Contents